opengisch/QgisModelBaker/docs/background_info/usabilityhub/technical_concept.md

 For example, the id `ch.opengis.configs.KbS_LV95_V1_4_projecttopping` references a `DatasetMetadata` that contains a link to a `yaml` file where the project settings like the legend structure is defined.
 The id `ch.opengis.configs.KbS_LV95_V1_4_001` points to a `DatasetMetadata` element which contains a link to an `qml` file for QGIS style and form configurations.

 Whole sections can also be defined.
 The section `qgis.modelbaker.qml` contains besides the link also the mapping of layer names to `qml` files.
-The mapping in the metaconfigurationfile is outdated.
+The mapping in the metaconfigurationfile is deprecated.
 This should be done in the project topping file.

 ### Tool Prefix
 In the *metaconfiguration file* entries can be marked with a tool prefix. ili2db for example uses the prefix `ch.ehi.ili2db` and the Model Baker uses the prefix `qgis.modelbaker`.
 However, it is up to the tool which configurations it uses.
 The prefix `ch.interlis`, which is used with `ch.interlis.referenceData` for example for the reference to *data files* like catalogs or transfer data files, is used by ili2db as well as the Model Baker.